JonJagger/cyber-dojo/readme.txt

 192.168.2.13:12320
 Now you need the username and password.
-I will happily tell you these if you email me: jon@jaggersoft.com Pull the latest cyber-dojo source code from github onto your TurnKey image...
+I will happily tell you these if you email me: jon@jaggersoft.com Then grab the latest cyber-dojo source code from github and install it.
   >cd /var/www/cyberdojo
   >git pull origin master
+  >chmod +x ./pull.sh
+  >./pull.sh
+pull.sh performs the following tasks...
+  o) pulls the latest source from the cyberdojo github repo
-This may pull new files and folders.
-You must ensure these have the correct rights...
+  o) ensures any new files and folders have the correct group and owner
->cd /var/www/cyberdojo
->chgrp -R www-data app
->chown -R www-data app
-Check for any gem changes...
+  o) checks for any gemfile changes
->bundle install
-Finally, don't forget to restart apache...
->service apache2 restart
-If you have the file /var/www/cyberdojo/pull.sh then you can just run that to execute all the above steps
+  o) restarts apache

 Versions